ibrahimshittu/ThriveAgricFrontendTest/README.md

 ## 🚀 How can I install GitHub Explorer?

-If you want to install GitHub Explorer, follow this steps:
+If you want to install, follow this steps:

 ```
   git init